-For achieving the contemplation, concentration and absorption required to reveal the truth of God within, a single image or personage - a chosen symbol in which to invest the energy of our being and concentrate our feelings and intellect - is the usual way of devotion.
-We worship one form to encompass all forms, one thought to encompass all thoughts, one concept to encompass all concepts, a haven for the spirit and an image of love - an imagination that will dissolve all our other imaginings.
+For achieving the contemplation, concentration and absorption required to reveal the truth of God within, having a single image or personage, a chosen symbol in which to invest the energy of our being and concentrate our feelings and intellect - a place for the mind to settle and become still - is the usual way of devotion.
+In this way we worship one form to encompass all forms, one thought to encompass all thoughts, one concept to encompass all concepts - a haven for the spirit and an image of love - an imagination, in fact, to dissolve all other imaginings.

 If thine eye be single, thy whole body shall be full of light.

 By concentrating on one image and stilling the mind in an attitude of surrender we are opening our hearts to that eternal Reality which lies behind both the symbolism and even the manifestation of all we see.

 But please, let us not deny that in the final analysis all forms are God - infinite manifestations of the one we choose to focus on.
 Above all, when others cry with equal sincerity to another form, name or concept, can we not see our own Deity represented in the all the different forms that are worshipped throughout the world, and above all, in the ultimate glory of the One Single Truth that encompasses all forms, yet which, in Itself, has no form at all?

 Can we expand our image of God to be truly all that is, and honour all those images, whatever their forms, and the places where they are loved and revered, as countless generations have before us, holding only God and goodness in their hearts?

 I go into the Muslim mosque

 and the Christian church

 So is it really possible to see God in all that is - including the good, the bad and the ugly?